CyclopsRay/CS2952q-Final/README.md

 ![](vone_gf.jpeg)
 For our experimental setting, we picked GF number to be 8 for compromised training accuracy and runtime.

-To run this project, you will need to download all the attack images.

-For downloading, please refer to this link.
+To run this project, make sure pictures under the directory attack_input is fine.
+Github theoratically doesn't encourage us to upload large files, so the set here is just a simplfied version of test data.
+For full adversarial attack input, please contact author at yuqi_lei at brown dot edu.

 Put the folders under this directory in a new folder named `attack_input` under the root directory.